georgy7/catframes/README.rst

 |Usage video|

-All these scripts scan JPEG and PNG files in a folder based on the file name extensions, *not* `their signatures <https://en.wikipedia.org/wiki/List_of_file_signatures>`__.
+This script scans JPEG and PNG files in a folder based on the file name extensions, *not* `their signatures <https://en.wikipedia.org/wiki/List_of_file_signatures>`__.

+You can also run the internal subtasks separately:

 1. ``catframes_fix_resolution`` ensures, that all images in the current directory have the same resolution.